Call Us

 Have an exit plan at social events

-If you are attending social gatherings, plan ahead and take your own non-alcoholic beverages.
+If you're attending social gatherings, plan ahead and take your own non-alcoholic beverages.
 Have an exit plan in case you start to feel uncomfortable, especially if there are triggers present.
-Drive your car if you can, have taxi numbers if you can’t, and let people know that you may have to leave early.
+Drive your car if you can, have taxi numbers if you can’t, and let people know you may have to leave early.

 Remember, your wellbeing and safety is paramount.
-Don’t consider any social pressures that might exist in the air.
-You do not have to stay in a place if you don’t feel comfortable.
+Don’t consider any social pressures - you don't have to stay in a place if you don’t feel comfortable.

 Live one day at a time and enjoy your sobriety